NMaghfurUsman/krita-annotations-editor/README.md

 ## Usage

-Input your annotation, a description, and an annotation type name, then click the `+` icon to add your annotation to the document.
+Input your annotation's value, a description, and their type name, then click the `+` icon to add your annotation type to the document.

 You can add more annotations and use the drop-down menu to view a particular one by its type name.

-Edit a type's annotation or description then click the save icon to write your changes.
+Edit a annotation type's value or description then click the save icon to write your changes.

 ## Credit